|

 English composer Martin Dalby “macaronically” combines English and Latin in a setting of an ancient Marian text.
 He composed the setting in the early 1980’s for a high school choir but it is far from easy.
 Choristers are accustomed to patterns in the way pieces are put together.
 Not so here.
 Once learned though, it is worth it.

-Benjamin Britten wrote this piece, based on an anonymous English poem also using English and Latin, in call-response form between choir and quartet.
+Benjamin Britten wrote this piece, based on another anonymous macaronic poem, in antiphonal form between choir and quartet.
 Britten is regarded as one of the finest English composers of the 20th century.
 This particular piece was written when he was 16 and is performed here by Voces8.

 A combination of Latin refrain and English verses, we are told “Rejoice, rejoice, Christ is born of the Virgin Mary!”
-This Renaissance carol is set by Robert Batastini using percussion (hand-drum and finger cymbals) on refrain and handbells on verses.
+This Renaissance carol is set by Robert Batastini, using percussion on refrain and handbells on verses.
 Its simplicity and versatility allows for a range of use, from children’s choir to adults, and its rhythmic excitement contrasts with other pieces sung at SJB Christmas in prior years.

 Recounting the Annunciation, this carol often referred to as “The Basque Carol”, observes that Mary is “most highly favored”.
 This recording features an arrangement by English choral composer, Malcolm Archer.